SEI-R-2-22/u3_lesson_redux_middleware/README.md

 import thunk from 'redux-thunk'
 ```

-Let's add redux thunk to our application, modify the `createStore` function:
+Let's add Redux Thunk to our application, modify the `createStore` function:

 ```js
 import { createStore, combineReducers, applyMiddleware } from 'redux'